kevin-fang/convertr-for-crypto/server/README.md

 # Server used for backend conversion

+**DEPRECATED**

-*DEPRECATED* all functionality is now in the ReactJS webapp.
+All functionality is now in the ReactJS webapp.
 This is just included for documentation purposes.